Luke 'Ming' Flanagan: Dáil Éireann (2011–2014)

-European Parliament
+European Parliament (2014–present)

 On 21 March 2014, Flanagan announced that he would run as an independent candidate for the Midlands–North-West constituency at the 2014 European Parliament election.
 He ran on an "anti-European Union platform".
 During the campaign he said, "I'm sick and tired of dealing with the monkey, I want to go and deal with the organ grinder."
-He was elected on 26 May 2014, at the second count, after being deemed to have passed the quota.
+In a subsequent interview, he cited his experiences advocating for turf-cutting and against bank bail-outs as particular motivations to run for Europe, seeing the opportunity to increase his influence on the issues at the European level.
+He was elected on 26 May 2014, passing the quota on the second count.

+On being elected as an MEP, Flanagan ended his previous policy of only keeping half his salary.
+At the time this amounted to €95,482 a year before tax and allowances.

 In December 2014, Flanagan was named as having the second worst voting record among Irish MEPs at the European Parliament, as determined by VoteWatch Europe and reported in Ireland.
 He explained that this was as a result of his wife being ill and his children needing him.

-He supported a 'Yes' vote in the 2018 Irish abortion referendum.
+He supported a 'Yes' vote in the Thirty-sixth Amendment of the Constitution Bill 2018 to repeal the constitutional ban on abortion.

-He was re-elected in the 2019 European Parliament election in May.
+He was re-elected at the 2019 European Parliament election and again at the 2024 European Parliament election.

+Personal life

+Flanagan is married to Judith Flanagan, with whom he has three daughters.
+He identifies as an atheist, and is autistic.

+Flanagan has been convicted on several occasions of possession of cannabis for personal use.
+He served nine days of a 15-day sentence at Loughan House open prison in County Cavan in 1998, for refusing to pay a fine imposed for breach of the Litter Pollution Act, and the following year he served another sentence at Loughan House for possession of cannabis.

+Flanagan is also a longtime supporter of English football club Queens Park Rangers F.C.